Walk In

 about Galata Tower Entrance

-What is the story of Galata Tower?
+What is the story of the Galata Tower?

-How long to spend at Galata Tower?
+How long does it take to visit Galata Tower?

 A typical visit takes around 30 to 60 minutes, depending on the crowd and how long you spend enjoying the view or reading the exhibits inside the tower.

-Is it better to go to Galata Tower in the morning or Evening?
+Is it better to go to Galata Tower in the morning or evening?

 Visiting in the evening, especially around sunset, is ideal.
 The golden hour provides stunning views and excellent lighting for photos.
 However, mornings are usually less crowded if you prefer a quieter experience.